BenjaminTzudiker/CKD_Database/readme.md

 ### Common Problems

+#### Permission denied for csv files in the copy query

-In some cases,  You might also be able to use the [Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for Windows to run the normal script.
+In some cases, the postgres system user might not have permission to read the required files.
+If you're unable to grant those permissions, try running the Create_LoadTables_Clientside.sql file instead of the Create_LoadTables.sql file.
+This uses the postgres meta-command \copy, which doesn't require the postgres server user to have permission.
+You'll need to set the path for each copy statement instead of simply changing the postgres variables.
+You might also be able to use the [Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for Windows to run the normal script.

 ## MySQL